 Earlier this year CIPFA consulted on the principles to support the changes to the Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes (Treasury Management Code), as well as the changes to the Prudential Code for Capital Finance in Local Authorities.
-These will be reviewed in detail once the final codes are issued.
+The final publications have now been released and a detailed review will be undertaken into any impact they have on the Council.

-Government are currently consulting on changes to the capital framework: Minimum Revenue Provision.
-The outcome of this consultation may have an impact on the Council, this will be reviewed in detail once the outcome of the consultation is issued.
+Government have recently consulted on changes to the capital framework: Minimum Revenue Provision.
+The outcome of this consultation is unlikely to have an impact on the Council, this will be reviewed in detail once the outcome of the consultation is issued and an update will be provided in due course.